Mathematics education in the United States: Standardized tests

+In 2002, President George W. Bush signed into law the No Child Left Behind Act, holding schools accountable for how their students performed on exams.
+It was repealed in 2015 with the passage of the Every Student Succeeds Act, transferring power back to the states, resulting in more relaxed standards.

-The Program for International Student Assessment (PISA) conducted the 2015 assessment test which is held every three years for 15-year-old students worldwide.
+The Program for International Student Assessment (PISA) is held every three years for 15-year-old students worldwide.
 In 2012, the United States earned average scores in science and reading.
 It performed better than other progressive nations in mathematics, ranking 36 out of 65 other countries.
-The PISA assessment examined the students’ understanding of mathematics as well as their approach to this subject and their responses.
+The PISA assessment examined the students' understanding of mathematics as well as their approach to this subject and their responses.
 These indicated three approaches to learning.
 Some of the students depended mainly on memorization.
 Others were more reflective on newer concepts.
 Another group concentrated more on principles that they have not yet studied.
 The U.S. had a high proportion of memorizers compared to other developed countries.
-During the latest testing, the United States failed to make it to the top 10 in all categories including mathematics.
+During the 2015 testing, the United States failed to make it to the top 10 in all categories including mathematics.
 More than 540,000 teens from 72 countries took the exam.
-Their average score in mathematics declined by 11 points.
+American students' average score in mathematics declined by 11 points compared to the previous testing.
+The 2022 PISA test showed that U.S. national average in mathematics remained behind those of other industrialized nations and remained below the OECD average.
+Furthermore, one third of American students did not meet the requirements for basic proficiency in mathematics.

+However, European- and especially Asian-American students perform above the OECD average.
+See chart below.

 According to a 2021 report by the National Science Foundation (NSF), American students' mathematical literacy ranks 25th out of 37 nations of the Organization for Economic Cooperation and Development (OECD).